June 2025 Can't-Miss Events

 Sunset Salutations - Community Yoga

 These free yoga classes take place the first Thursday of the month from April to October in downtown’s Bailey Park.
 Bring your mat, water, and comfortable clothes, and arrive a few minutes early to find your spot.
-In case of rain, the class will move to the Wake Forest Biotech Atrium.
+In case of rain, the class will be held at the Wake Forest Biotech Atrium.
 Starts at 6 p.m.

 June 6